Aircon Contactor and Relay

 | Everything tests fine but nothing starts | Compressor may have issue | Check compressor |

-An intermittent contactor tends to fail completely soon, so early replacement avoids being stuck without cooling.
+- An intermittent contactor tends to fail completely soon, so early diagnosis and replacement avoids being stuck without cooling on a hot day.